telerik/xaml-docs/controls/radtileview/features/animation.md

 ## Resizing animation

-It occurs when the items changes their __TileState__ (minimized, maximized, restored) The __RadTileView__ control allows you to change the animation duration and easing function.
+It occurs when the items change their __TileState__ (minimized, maximized, restored).
+The __RadTileView__ control allows you to change the animation duration and easing function.
 To do that use the __ResizingDuration__ and __ResizingEasing__ properties.
 The properties are set in the same manner as the reordering animation properties (see Examples 2 to 4).

 ## See Also
  * [Getting Started]({%slug radtileview-getting-started%})